 Supporting in Community

 Our Tyler Square Campus is home to our Tyler Family Housing Program that offers 15 subsidized, clean and sober, permanent housing apartment homes for families exiting out of homelessness.
 We continue to support these clients’ stabilization with case management, mental health counseling, life-skills development, and career navigation.

-Our Jefferson Square Apartments provide long-term and permanent housing solutions for previously homeless single individuals with physical or mental disabilities.
+Our Jefferson Square Apartments provide permanent housing solutions for previously homeless single individuals with physical or mental disabilities.
 Like our Tyler Family Housing Program, we also offer residents at our Jefferson Campus continued stabilization services.

 Our Christian faith in a God who deeply loves us and encounters us amidst our brokenness guides all of what we do at the Mission.
 That faith is at the foundation of how we see the lives of families and individuals restored and transformed Through bible studies, discipleship, and connecting with local faith communities, we seek to bring about positive, lasting change in each person who comes through our doors as well as our community as a whole.